 - Residential: As housing ages, property maintenance and reinvestment become critical.
 This is of particular concern when single-family housing is occupied by an aging population for whom resources may be limited.
 The strategy for single-family residential areas is to encourage reinvestment and strategic replacement as necessary per Policies 8-6 and 8-7.
-As market conditions change, existing multi-family housing may also undergo adaptive reuse or redevelopment, such as to provide new forms of housing. - Neighborhood Commercial: Older neighborhood commercial areas are often characterized by small, shallow lots with limited amounts of parking and possibly outdated buildings and non-conforming structures.
-These commercial areas also tend to be in close proximity to residential areas.
-Revitalization may occur through reinvestment, adaptive reuse, or through redevelopment that may be induced when separate parcels are assembled to accommodate larger uses.
-These areas may also present opportunities for smaller, start-up, or specialty businesses which may incorporate live-work arrangements. - Community and Regional Commercial: Larger than neighborhood commercial areas, community and regional plazas and centers may not be able to accommodate contemporary forms of retail and other commercial uses and may require revitalization through reinvestment, adaptive reuse, or redevelopment to remain competitive.
+As market conditions change, existing multi-family housing may also undergo adaptive reuse or redevelopment, such as to provide new forms of housing. - Traditional Commercial: Traditional commercial areas are often connected by an existing network of walkable streets within an already established neighborhood with an existing "sense of place" and architectural characteristics that are valued and should be preserved.
+They are typically characterized by small, shallow lots with limited amounts of parking and possibly older buildings and non-conforming structures.
+These areas also tend to be in close proximity to residential areas.
+Revitalization may occur through reinvestment, adaptive reuse, or through redevelopment that may be induced through infill or when